 For electrical safety, make sure the gaffer is recognized as the authority.
 When power supplies are limited, crew members should check in with the gaffer before they plug anything into the walls (even a phone charger).
 Once again, you may not be directly responsible, but you are an invaluable set of eyes for ensuring safety of set.

 There are times when a last minute position needs to be filled.
 Finding someone to fill that role is an opportunity for you to shine as the 2nd AD.
 Did the producers fail to recruit enough PAs for an intense day?
-Step in and blast out communication to as many able-bodied hands as you know.
+Step in and delegate tasks to as many able-bodied hands as you know.

 Sometimes, certain positions go overlooked entirely.
 For example, having a set photographer is expendable, but provides great promotional behind-the-scenes material and builds on-set enthusiasm.
 If the production hasn’t already, find someone that can fill the role.
 Just remember to clear it with the production unit first.